dtim-upc/acme-data-generation/docs/rationale.md

 These models are separated by schema, e.g. _AMOS_ and _AIMS_ and also by the type of mapping used _declarative_ (more abstract) and _classical_ (more explicit).
 Only the declarative models are being used, the classical were the first iteration.

-There are also the models from `project.models.data.serializable` that describe the data that is stored as CSV files, e.g. `Manufacturer` and `Reporter`
+There are also the models from `project.models.non_orm.serializable` that describe the data that is stored as CSV files, e.g. `Manufacturer` and `Reporter`

 ### `project.cli`